skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 Use a true em dash, not hyphens (- or --).

-* We emphasize open, digital record keeping, and — whenever possible — we illuminate our processes
+* We emphasize open, digital record keeping, and — whenever possible — we illuminate our processes.
 * Austin thought Brad was the donut thief, but he was wrong — it was Lain.

 To add an em dash, input “shift-option-[hyphen]” on Mac or “alt-fn-mjij” on PC.
 You can also insert it as a special character on Google Docs.